needle-mirror/com.unity.polyspatial.visionos/Documentation~/WebCamTextures.md

 }
 ```

-This dirtying API, as with all if the WebCamTextureSupport, is on available when `POLYSPATIAL_ENABLE_WEBCAM` is defined.
+This dirtying API, as with all if the WebCamTextureSupport, is only available when `POLYSPATIAL_ENABLE_WEBCAM` is defined.